CLEP / History of the United States II

 Question 2: What art style is most commonly associated with Jackson Pollock?

-3. Abstract expressionism
+1. Abstract expressionism

-4. Art Deco
+3. Art Deco

-Correct Answer: C. Abstract expressionism
+Correct Answer: A. Abstract expressionism

 Explanation: Jackson Pollock is famous for his drip paintings which were a form of abstract expressionist art.
 This style of art attempted to deal with the uncertainty and difficulty of life after the devastation and brutality of the First and Second World Wars.
 It is often said that Pollock's paintings were an attempt for him to deal with his own struggle with alcoholism and anger issues.